DataFire/Integrations/integrations/generated/google_youtube/README.md

 #### Input
 * input `object`
-  * part **required** `string`: The part parameter specifies a comma-separated list of one or more commentThread resource properties that the API response will include.
   * allThreadsRelatedToChannelId `string`: The allThreadsRelatedToChannelId parameter instructs the API to return all comment threads associated with the specified channel.
 The response can include comments about the channel or about the channel's videos.
   * channelId `string`: The channelId parameter instructs the API to return comment threads containing comments about the specified channel.
 (The response will not include comments left on videos that the channel uploaded.)
   * id `string`: The id parameter specifies a comma-separated list of comment thread IDs for the resources that should be retrieved.